silvagabriel07/DRF_SocialNetwork/README.md

 # DRF_SocialNetwork

 ## Description
-An API application of basic social network, developed with Django Rest Framework and TDD.
+An API of a basic social network, developed with Django Rest Framework and TDD.

 ## Getting Started
 - In terminal: `git clone https://github.com/silvagabriel07/EventEase`